Casino Royale (2006)

 James Bond: Single.

-James Bond: [laughing - after being stuck five times with a knotted rope] Now the whole world's gonna know that you died scratching my balls!
+James Bond: [laughing - after being stuck five times with a knotted rope inside a steel chamber] Now the whole world's gonna know that you died scratching my balls!

 Le Chiffre: [holding the rope over one shoulder] Oh...
 I died?
 I died?